 - Waiting for their turn in a line

-- Sitting still in an auditorium when a performance is on
+- Sitting still in an auditorium while a performance is going on

-- Not throwing temper tantrums when they do not get something they desired
+- Not throwing temper tantrums when they do not get something they desire

 We develop self-control as we grow older.
-Children have limited self-control as the part of the brain that provides emotional control is still under-developed until about the age of three.
-This is why toddlers may show stubborn behavior, throw tantrums without thinking about the consequences, and often fail to understand a situation.
+Children have limited self-control since the part of the brain responsible for emotional control is still under-developed until the age of three.
+This is why toddlers may exhibit stubborn behavior, throw tantrums without thinking about the consequences, and often fail to understand a situation.

-Developing self-control helps children make friends, build relationships, and find their way in life.
-Conversely, children who fail to acquire self-control can often struggle to form good social bonds, find a life partner, and lead a happy life later in life.
+Developing self-control helps children make friends, build relationships, and find their way through life.
+Conversely, children who fail to acquire self-control can often struggle to form healthy and robust social bonds, find a life partner, and lead a happy and fulfilled life (2).

 Why Do Some Children Struggle With Developing Self-Control?

 Infants and toddlers constantly explore the world around them and are just developing a sense of individuality and independence.
-Even though children begin developing self-control around three to four years of age, they need guidance and help in controlling and channeling their emotions appropriately.
-Moreover, no two children are the same, and some children may struggle with self-control even as they grow up due to the following reasons.
+Even though children begin developing self-control around three to four years of age, they need guidance and help to control, regulate, and channel their emotions appropriately.
+Moreover, no two children are the same, and some may struggle with self-regulation even as they grow up for the following reasons (2) (3).

 - Some children are unable to soothe or calm themselves and tend to face issues with self-control as they grow older.

-- A child’s temperament also plays a role in how they develop self-control.
+- A child’s innate temperament also plays a role in how they develop self-control.

-- Children with ADHD (Attention Deficit Hyperactivity Disorder) and anxiety syndrome may find it challenging to regulate their emotions and develop self-control.
+- Children with ADHD (Attention Deficit Hyperactivity Disorder) and anxiety syndrome may find it challenging to regulate their emotions and develop self-control (4).